rashedacse/Cpp/README.md

 52.write a program in c to find the sum of series:1+(1+2)+(1+2+3)+..+(1+2+..+n).

 53.Write a program in c that will not print the givn num.

+54.Write a C++ program to Check integer or float number.